Frolic-chat/frolic-chat.github.io/wiki/development/coding-style.md

 _This is a conceptual document and nothing in here is a hard rule.
 It really does not matter what you code looks like - the real test is: Does people _besides you_ understand it?
 If so, you're good._ 👍

 Frolic does not have an enforced coding style.
 However, there are things you can do to make everyone's life easier.
-And by everyone I mean, "**you** when you come back to fix something in a month and can't remember anything about what you did."
+And by _everyone's life_ I mean, "_your life_ when you come back to fix something in a month and can't remember why you did what you did."

 ---
 In no particular order: